EastEnders fans will see a schedule change tonight due to the World Cup

 Is EastEnders on TV tonight due to the FIFA World Cup 2022 in Qatar?

-EastEnders will air on BBC Two on Tuesday, November 22 as BBC One has been selected to cover the FIFA World Cup 2022 fixture of France vs Australia.
+EastEnders will air on BBC Two on Wednesday, November 23 as BBC One has been selected to cover the FIFA World Cup 2022 fixture of Belgium vs Canada.
 The episode will start at its regular time of 7.30pm.